Shadyelsawy536/Student-grade-manager/README.md

    python main.py
 3. **Follow the On-Screen Instructions:**

-   -Choose 1 to input student grades.
+   - Choose 1 to input student grades.

-   -Choose 2 to display the student report.
+   - Choose 2 to display the student report.

-   -Choose 0 to exit the program.
+   - Choose 0 to exit the program.

 📝 Example Output